 Hike the Rockies

 There are several hiking trails to explore in the Canadian Rockies, most of which run throughout Banff, Jasper, Canmore, and other popularly visited areas.
 It is always advisable to know all that there is to know about a trail before embarking on a hike through it.
+Another great way to experience hiking in the Rockies is by booking a guided Canadian Rockies tour.

 Just as each trail has its incredible attractions, each trail also has its dangers.
 For instance, the Northover Ridge trail and some areas around Lake Louise are known to harbor grizzly bears and other dangerous wildlife.